slaterbbx/react.firebase.sandbox/README.md

 `
 <br>

-Its probably best if you remove all the firebase files and run 'firebase init' once you have the firebase cli installed globally <br>
+Its probably best if you remove all the firebase files ( in the root folder only, do not remove ./src/fireConfig.js and run 'firebase init' once you have the firebase cli installed globally <br>
 https://firebase.google.com/docs/cli/ <br>

 #### `npm start`